Br0wsky/Traffic-Light-Sim/README.md

 # Traffic Light Simulation
+Sudi Hagestam- C024/404166/2024 (QuantumXG )

+Gift Nzioka - C024/404112/2024 (Br0wsky)

 *A realistic traffic light simulator that behaves like a smart traffic management system.
-THink of it like a smart traffic pollice or sth on those lines.*
+Think of it like a smart traffic pollice or sth on those lines.*

 ## Features
 - Dynamic traffic light timing system